papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/hrmp-channels/overview.md

 In essence, this process withdraws funds from the parachain's sovereign account to the XCVM Holding Register, then uses these funds to purchase execution time for the XCM Transact instruction, executes Transact, refunds any unused execution time and deposits any remaining funds into a specified account.

-To submit the XCM message:
+To send the XCM message to the relay chain, connect to parachain 2500 in Polkadot.js Apps.
+Fill in the required parameters as shown in the image below, ensuring that you:

-1. Connect to parachain 2500
+1. Replace the **call** field with your encoded `hrmpInitOpenChannel` call data from the previous step

-2. Construct the XCM message by filling in all required parameters.
-Make sure to replace the **call** field with your encoded `hrmpInitOpenChannel` call data from the previous step
+2. Use the correct beneficiary information

-3. Click the **Submit Transaction** button to dispatch the XCM message to the relay chain.
+3. Click the **Submit Transaction** button to dispatch the XCM message to the relay chain

 ![](/polkadot-ecosystem-docs-draft/images/build-on-polkadot/hrmp-channels/hrmp-channels-6.webp)